 Sanilac County Humane Society (SCHS) is a private nonprofit, federal and state tax exempt 501c3 no kill institution run by volunteers and public donations.
 Our mission is to provide shelter and medical care and find new homes for homeless pets, as well as reduce the number of homeless cats and dogs through our spay/neuter programs.

-SCHS benefits the community with the annual free vaccination clinic and provides assistance to pet owners with spay or neuter events that help off-set the cost of having their animals fixed.
-In July, 2007, with the help of a generous donation, we opened our on-site clinic.
+SCHS benefits the community with the annual by donation vaccination clinic.
 Each week shelter animals are spayed/neutered and prepared for adoption.
-In 2016, 233 animals from our shelter were altered and 268 stray/barn cats were altered and released to their capture locations.
-In 2016, we vaccinated 370 animals during our free vaccination clinic!
+In 2018, 214 animals from our shelter were altered and 338 stray/barn cats were altered and released to their capture locations.
+In 2017, we vaccinated 326 animals during our by donation vaccination clinic!

 We seek sponsors for our popular animal adoption ad in “The Jeffersonian” and “Sanilac County News”; to expose the public to our animals and our shelter in the local press.